Mark Spain’s 2019 Real Estate Market Forecast

 Check out Mark Spain’s 2019 real estate market forecast with everything you need to know from inventory trends to the changes we predict as the market continues to shift towards equilibrium.

 Reflecting on 2018, we have a lot to be thankful for!
 We are so humbled to have been able to serve over 2,700 clients in 2018 and look forward to helping even more in 2019.
 From expanding to Nashville, to being ranked the #1 team in the U.S. for closed sales by the Wall Street Journal for 2 years in a row, to making the Inc. 5000 list of fastest growing companies in America for the third year in a row, and reaching over 2,000 5-star reviews on Zillow, we are so proud of our team.

 Entry Level and Affordable Housing Inventory Will Remain Tight

 The biggest challenge in the last two years has been the lack of affordable housing.
-As we move into 2019, the shortage of inventory on homes priced under $400K will continue to see pricing pressure.
+As we move into 2019, our real estate market forecast predicts the shortage of inventory on homes priced under $400K will continue to see pricing pressure.
 On the bright side, national home builders have retooled their products to offer entry-level housing which could help ease inventory issues.
 However, the rise of labor, construction and material costs have put pricing pressure on builders leading to a dramatic rise in the cost of construction and unwanted delays.